MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/double-key-encryption.md

 This article includes step-by-step instructions on how to deploy the Double Key Encryption service to Azure.
 This scenario isn't something you'd likely do in production.
 For public preview, using Azure is a quick way to deploy DKE.
 Deploying to Azure lets you get started using Double Key Encryption right away.

-You can deploy the service wherever you want, either locally on your network or with another provider.
-You'll need to publish the key store using methods appropriate for that location.
+You can deploy the service locally on your network or with another provider.
+You'll need to publish the key store using methods that are appropriate for that location.

 ## Deploy Double Key Encryption